Jamaica, VT 05343

 The West River is also a favorite spot for many fishermen.
 The combination of deep slow running water and shallow fast ripples makes for some fine fishing.

 There are 41 tent/RV sites and 18 lean-to sites that are spread throughout the campground.
 There are two restrooms with flush toilets, hot and cold running water and coin-operated hot showers.
 A picnic shelter for campers and a small nature center are located near the picnic area and swimming hole.
 A hiking trail follows the West River and branches off toward Hamilton Falls.

 White water release

-This year, the Corps has two releases scheduled.
-The first one is May 6 and 7, 2017.
-The campground will be open from 2 PM Friday, May 5 through 11 AM Monday, May 7 for the release.
-Reservations may be made with a 2-night minimum through our Reservations Center or through our online reservation portal.
+The campground is open for the spring release; reservations can be made by directly contacting our Reservation Call Center only (no online reservations for the special paddling weekends).
+Reservations may be made for a 2-night minimum.
 If you plan to paddle all day Sunday, you either need to vacate your campsite by 11 AM or book your site through Sunday night.